eddyerburgh/notes/docs/databases/storage.md

 Nonunique search keys make deletions less efficient in the case of duplicates because in the worst-case each duplicate would need to be checked.

-One solution is to make search keys unique by creating a composite search key containing the original search key and a **uniquifier attribute** which makes the search key unique, e.g., a pointer to the record {% cite database-system-concepts6 -l 497-8 %}.
+One solution is to make search keys unique by creating a composite search key containing the original search key and a **uniquifier attribute** which makes the search key unique, e.g. a pointer to the record {% cite database-system-concepts6 -l 497-8 %}.

 #### Indexing strings